hubertrybka/vae-annealing/README.md

  * torch.tensor: KL divergence loss multiplied by the slope of the annealing function

  ## Usage:
- An instance of Annealer class stores total_steps and current_steps as attributes and uses them to calculate the slope of annealing function at each step.
+ An instance of Annealer class stores total_steps and current_steps integer attributes and uses them to calculate the slope of annealing function at each step.
 Annealer is to be instantiated before the training loop, ex:
  ```
  from annealing import Annealer, VAELoss